-You’ve probably heard it before: the typical interpretation is that since a non-profit isn’t ultimately making any profit from the final video or project that uses the copyrighted material, you’re automatically protected under “fair use” copyright laws.
+You’ve probably heard it before: The typical interpretation is that since a nonprofit isn’t ultimately making any profit from the final video or project that uses the copyrighted material, you’re automatically protected under “fair use” copyright laws.

 But that’s not how copyright law works.
-The biggest misconception is that non-profits are somehow protected from copyright infringement due to their non-profit status.
+The biggest misconception is that nonprofits are somehow protected from copyright infringement due to their non-profit status.

 Additionally, “fair use” is never clearly defined — on purpose.
 By design, fair use law is meant to encourage free expression for both the copyright holder and for works or other content that comments on the original.

-But “fair use” doesn’t blanket apply to non-profits.
+But “fair use” doesn’t blanket apply to nonprofits.
 The original creator, as the copyright holder, has the ability to bring lawsuits up against anyone who uses any portion of their work.
 It’s up to the courts to then decide if the copied work or portion of copied work actually infringes on the copyright.

 Keep in mind, this is not a loophole for a company to claim that a video or other reproduction of copyrighted materials was intended for educational purposes.
 It’s not a get out of jail free card.

 This part of the fair use law specifically applies to nonprofit educational institutions such as libraries and archives.
 When it comes to the most common cases of using copyrighted music for nonprofit, the educational clause doesn’t apply.

 Using small portions of copyrighted work or copyrighted music for nonprofit and for profit scenarios is typically deemed legal, falling under the fair use doctrine.
 But it’s important to seek legal counsel if you go this route.

 Tip: Even if the portion of music or other copyrighted material is insignificant in your view, one way to avoid getting into trouble is to obtain permission from the original creator.
 With the copyright holder’s written or otherwise formal consent, you would be allowed to use the predetermined portion of the original in your project without worrying about a lawsuit.

 In fair use cases, the law must consider (1) the nature of the copyrighted work and (2) the amount and “substantiality of the portion” used in relation to the copyrighted work as a whole.

 The 300-word portion used explained, in Ford’s own words, why he pardoned President Richard Nixon.
-In the court’s view, this qualified as a substantial portion of the original work and therefore deemed copyright infringement.
+In the court’s view, this qualified as a substantial portion of the original work and was therefore deemed copyright infringement.

 Tip: Another way to ensure that you don’t run into any copyright issues when using copyrighted music for nonprofit is to choose work that the original creator specifically licenses for re-use.
 More on that below.

-Tip: Additionally, using someone’s original work can be a good way for the music or other content to get additional exposure.
+One more tip: Additionally, using someone’s original work can be a good way for the music or other content to get additional exposure.
 When asking for permission, always offer to credit the original author or creator and explain the impact and market value the exposure could provide.

-Trying to use non-profit status to get out of a copyright lawsuit is a long and complicated process.
-While there are cases where copyrighted original material can be used in certain instances, the fact that your company has non-profit status is not an automatic out.
+Trying to use nonprofit status to get out of a copyright lawsuit is a long and complicated process.
+While there are cases where copyrighted original material can be used in certain instances, the fact that your company has nonprofit status is not an automatic out.

 Hands down, the easiest way to avoid having to deal with a copyright lawsuit when using copyrighted music for nonprofit is to use music that has specifically been licensed for re-use.